Welcome to Physical Education at Richmond Hill Primary Academy

 Swimming is taught in Year 5, spending a term at the pool in order to achieve the required distance of 25m.
 This year this will take place in Spring Term 1.

-For 1 week a year, Richmond Hill focuses the whole week on being healthy.
+For one week a year, Richmond Hill focuses the whole week on being healthy.
 During this week the children compete in track and field events against other houses in school.
-There is also many opportunities for them to have a go at sports they may not usually try including street dance, tag rugby, basketball, taekwando, yoga, cricket and freestyle football.
+There is also many opportunities for them to have a go at sports they may not usually try including street dance, football, athletics, dodgeball, boccia, yoga, cricket and freestyle football.
 The children also have lessons about healthy eating and keeping themselves clean.
 This year we were extremely lucky for our Healthy Week to be launched by Olympian Beth Dobbin who gave an inspiring talk about her journey.

 The aim is that our extensive PE curriculum will impact greatly on our children’s ability to acquire the knowledge, skills and understanding needed to make appropriate choices about their physical and mental health.
 The curriculum will develop positive self-awareness in children as they become physically competent.
 They will also demonstrate a healthy attitude to competition, showing respect for individuals, teams, officials and coaches.

 All children will be assessed against the Key Performance Indicators for PE and will be monitored through the assessment tool on Real PE, assessing against the FUNdamental movement skills and the multi-ability cogs - which include creative, social, cognitive, personal skills alongside the physical element of PE.
 These observations take place through Mr Burke at the start and end of the year, with support from the class teacher.